 Your baby may need to stay in the hospital to be closely monitored.
 Your baby may be watched for:

-Your baby may be given medicines to help during withdrawal.
-Medicines will differ based on the drug from which your baby is withdrawing.
+Your baby may be given medications to help during withdrawal.
+Medications will differ based on the drug from which your baby is withdrawing.

 Your baby may need IV fluids, oxygen, high-calorie formula, tube-feeding, or other support.

 To help reduce your baby‘s chances of getting neonatal drug withdrawal:

 Drug Abuse—National Institute on Drug Abuse

 Center for Substance Abuse Treatment.
 Improving treatment for drug-exposed infants.
 Substance Abuse and Mental Health Services Administration (US).
 1993;Report No:(SMA)93-2011.

 Davidson HA.
 Neonatal abstinence syndrome: an overview.
 EBSCO Nursing Reference Center website.
 Available at: http://www.ebscohost.com/nursing/products/nursing-reference-center.
 Updated October 11, 2013.
 Accessed August 21, 2014.

 Neonatal abstinence syndrome (NAS).
 Boston Children's Hospital website Available at: http://www.childrenshospital.org/health-topics/conditions/neonatal-abstinence-syndrome-nas.
 Accessed August 21, 2014.

 Neonatal opioid withdrawal.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated January 14, 2014.
 Accessed August 21, 2014.